Troubling questions surround the tragic death of Charleena Lyles

 There are more questions than answers about Charleena Lyles’ shooting by Seattle police.
-But under the federal consent decree and years of reforms, the department now has a good process for investigating these types of shootings.
+Under the federal consent decree and years of reforms, the department now has a good process for investigating these types of shootings.

 The tragic shooting of Charleena Lyles by Seattle police on Sunday deserves a full, vigorous investigation.